davidgatti/my-development-setup/04_virtual_box/README.md

 By default, when you share a folder from your host machine, symlinking is not supported.
 This is okay most of the time, but with NodeJS, for example, when you install a module using NPM, symlinking is crucial.
 In this case, the line below allows you to enable symlinking in your shared folder.

+1. Shut down your VM
-Type this in your host system, the system that have VirtualBox installed
+2. Type this in your host system, the system that have VirtualBox installed

 ```
 VBoxManage setextradata "NAME_OF_YOUR_VM" VBoxInternal2/SharedFoldersEnableSymlinksCreate/NAME_OF_THE_SHARED_FOLDER 1
 ```

-And then restart your virtual machine.
+3. Tunr on the VM again.